 - Osteoporosis.
-Your spine's vertebrae can develop compression fractures if your bones become porous and brittle.
+The spine's vertebrae can develop painful breaks if the bones become porous and brittle.

 - Age.
-Back pain is more common as you get older, starting around age 30 or 40.
+Back pain is more common with age, starting around age 30 or 40.

 - Diseases.
 Some types of arthritis and cancer can contribute to back pain.

 - Improper lifting.
-Using your back instead of your legs can lead to back pain.
+Using the back instead of the legs can lead to back pain.

 - Lift smart.
-Avoid heavy lifting, if possible, but if you must lift something heavy, let your legs do the work.
+Avoid heavy lifting, if possible.
+If you must lift something heavy, let your legs do the work.
 Keep your back straight — no twisting — and bend only at the knees.
 Hold the load close to your body.
 Find a lifting partner if the object is heavy or awkward.

 Because back pain is common, many products promise prevention or relief.
 But there's no good evidence that special shoes, shoe inserts, back supports or specially designed furniture can help.